- 1 Which Countries Have Nukes?

 If you want to be even more prepared, then you’ll need to have items that let you treat injuries that could be common following a nuclear attack.
 SAM Splints would be great to immobilize any broken bones or serious sprains caused by falling debris from the initial detonation.
 Lacerations from flying glass and debris can also occur.
 A few tourniquets, bandages and some quick clot impregnated gauze will give you the ability to treat severe bleeding.

 Radiation burns will be common depending on your distance from the initial blast.
 Minor radiation burns (like a sunburn) can be cleaned and covered with Vaseline to prevent cracking.
-If they begin to char and blister, cover then with a sterile wrap.
+If they begin to char and blister, cover them with a sterile wrap.
 More severe burns will need to be treated more carefully.
 Cut away clothing around the burned area and wash the area with water only.
 If you’ve stored some burn dressings (you probably should), apply them to the burned area.
 If you don’t have a burn specific dressing, you can cover it with plastic wrap or anything else that will not stick to the burn.

 Have a way to keep yourself clean.